alyssamichelle/progress/The Future of JS 2018.md

 ![](https://memegenerator.net/img/instances/500x/56793614/jquery-jquery-everywhere.jpg)

 This CSS Tricks article goes over new vanilla alternatives to jQuery methods.
 As JavaScript gets better and advances, jQuery should enevitably become depricated.
+However,
 ## The State of JS in 2017 Survey Results

 I think I found an interesting correlation on the recent survey results released.